 Follow recipe directions very carefully.
 Sometimes ingredients are cooked, uncooked, semi-cooked, etc. It’s important to follow these specifications to avoid raw and/or overcooked meals.

-You might find that you’d like to undercook your frozen meals a little so that they don’t overcook when they’re reheated.
+Freezer Cooking Like a Pro Tip: You might find that you’d like to undercook your frozen meals a little so that they don’t overcook when they’re reheated.
 What I usually do to help with this is to remove baked goods from the oven about 10 – 15 minutes before the fully cooked time when I’m initially preparing the dish.
 That way when it’s reheated the ingredients aren’t overcooked, burned, or mushy.
-This dish undercooked initially will make a fresh tasting meal instead of a meal that tastes like leftovers.
+This dish undercooked initially will make a fresh-tasting meal instead of a meal that tastes like leftovers.

 Reheated foods should reach an internal temperature of 165 degrees throughout the dish.
 Make sure to test several areas to make sure that it’s thoroughly heated.

 In many of our Aldi meal plans, we use frozen chicken breasts to create many of the meals.
 There are mixed reviews on if this will hurt the flavor or texture of the food.
-In our opinion, it doesn't change the texture of the food at all.
-We have made many yummy dishes freezing, thawing, and then refreezing chicken.
+In our opinion, it doesn’t change the texture of the food at all.
+We’ve been freezer cooking like a pro for years and have made many yummy dishes freezing, thawing, and then refreezing chicken.
 You may or may not want to try it if that is the case then start out using fresh chicken.